 - Passion for and commitment to the mission of FUSE Corps and a belief in the power of cross-sector collaboration and civic innovation to positively impact society’s biggest challenges.

-- 10+ years of significant leadership experience in local government, nonprofit organizations or private corporations, particularly in roles that require direct responsibility for partnership cultivation, business development, sales, and/or fundraising.
+- 8+ years of experience in the public sector (government, nonprofit organizations, etc.), particularly in roles that required direct responsibility for sales, fundraising, business development, and partnership cultivation.